pschool-in/curriculum/content/grammar/right-word_2.md

 Students are wondering if exams *will* be held this month.
 *Would* you like some more chocolate in your milk?
 I wonder who *will* win the IPL cup this year?

+*would* you please be quiet?
+He said, “I *will* never eat meat again!”
+I *would* go jogging more when I lived near the park.
+I *will* send you the answer by email tonight.
+If you knew Sara, you *would* probably like her.
 ```

 ## much vs many